petecarapetyan/webappwriter/docs/rocket-themes/index.md

 Forking off of someone else's fork is always a questionable affair.
 Themes are no different, in that respect.

 What happens when a theme is improved by it's author?
 Sorry, you already forked.
 Reconciling that new delta is now a manual affair.

+More about how to stay safe in this context, [here](/rocket-themes/all/3areas/#careful-delination-of-theme-vs-rocket-files)